thebluebirds/twirole-django/README.md

 This will install everything needed to launch the server and develop.

+As can be seen in the `api/twirole.py` script, it runs the `./classify.sh` script in the TwiRole classifier.
+This script should be adjusted to meet your configuration needs.
+However, this project assumes that `./classify.sh` will correctly classify a user.

+## Running the server

+Once properly configured, you can run the script:

+`./runserver.sh`

+**DEBUG** and **PORT** are variables configurable from within `runserver.sh`.

 ## File hierarchy
 The project is organized into 5 folders.